Come and learn about Chemistry!

 All children must be pre-registered to attend Science in the Summer classes.
 A parent must come in person to the library to fill out and sign the registration form for his or her child.
+This exciting program is for children entering 2nd through 6th grades.

 |Morning||Level I (grades 2-3)||10am-10:45am|